Easwari School of Liberal Arts(ESLA)

 Flexible Entry, Shared Computational Foundation

-AI-Augmented Specialization Tracks
+AI-Augmented Specialisation Tracks

 Econometrics Redesigned for the AI Era